AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 Fri Jul 20 22:31:15 2018 W pid 3648 Unable to connect to any backend in farm authorfarm
 ```

 This occurs when you have the wrong IP address configured in the renders section of your farm.
-That or the AEM instance stopped responding or listening and the dispatcher can't reach it.
+That or the AEM instance stopped responding or listening and the Dispatcher can't reach it.

 Check your firewall rules and that the AEM instance is running and healthy.